FabricMC/fabric-docs/develop/data-generation/advancements.md

 ### Definitions {#definitions}

 A **criterion** (plural: criteria) is something a player can do (or that can happen to a player) that may be counted towards an advancement.
-The game comes with many [criteria](https://minecraft.wiki/w/Advancement_definition#List_of_triggers), which can be found in the `net.minecraft.advancements.critereon` package.
+The game comes with many [criteria](https://minecraft.wiki/w/Advancement_definition#List_of_triggers), which can be found in the `net.minecraft.advancements.critereon` [sic] package.
 Generally, you'll only need a new criterion if you implement a custom mechanic into the game.

 **Conditions** are evaluated by criteria.
 A criterion is only counted if all the relevant conditions are met.
 Conditions are usually expressed with a predicate.